teaching-on-testbeds/k8s-ml/deploy_app/index.md

 docker push 10.10.1.1:5000/my-app:0.0.1

 ```
-Now our docker image is built and is available to use, we can use it any number of time and concurrently on different ports
+Now our docker image is built and is available to use, we can use it any number of time and concurrently on different ports.
+In all future exercises we will be using the same docker image.

 For instance we let's run a docker container on port 32001